Skatterman & Snug Brim

-Skatterman & Snug Brim is a rap duo from Kansas City, Missouri, United States, best known for their song "Block Party".
+Skatterman & Snug Brim is an American hip-hop duo from Kansas City, Missouri.

 After releasing projects separately, Skatterman (born Stacy Dewayne Landis) and Snug Brim (born Aaron R. Henderson) combined as a group.
 The duo released their first album, Worth A Million, in 2002 through Below Radar Records.
 On the cover they were listed as "Skatterman & Snug Brim," but the inside of the case displayed "Skatterman & Snug Brim AKA Yung Gunz."
 The "Yung Gunz" name was later dropped due to a conflict with another group of the same name, but different spelling, (Young Gunz).

 After the release of their first album, the duo signed with the Kansas City-based label, Strange Music.
 They recorded the album, Urban Legendz which was released in 2004.
 The single from the album, "Block Party," charted #24 on Billboards Hot R&B/Hip-Hop Singles Sales in October of the same year.

 Word on tha Streets was released August 12, 2008.
-The follow up to their Urban Legendz album featured the songs: "I'm That Nigga", "Sukka Dukkas" and "Heartbreaker."
+The follow-up to their Urban Legendz album featured the songs: "I'm That Nigga", "Sukka Dukkas" and "Heartbreaker."
 Featured artists included Tech N9ne, Young Buck, Paul Wall and Rich The Factor.

 On February 9, 2009, Tech N9ne's official website announced the duo's decision to leave the Strange Music label after fulfilling their commitment.